-Free group exercise classes with Our Parks, led by experienced, fully qualified and insured instructors.
+Find out more about our free group exercise classes with Our Parks, led by experienced, fully qualified and insured instructors.

-- Contact the group directly - email@example.com
+- contact the group directly - firstname.lastname@example.org

 Dogs are excluded from the play area and sports facilities.
 If your dogs are behaving aggressively, causing damage, or if you do not have appropriate control over them, Council officers can ask you to put them on leads.
 More information on dogs in parks.